 Inventory has a habit of looking operational until cash gets tight.
 Then it becomes a board-level topic.
-That shift happens because stock is not just product on shelves or material in transit.
+That shift happens because stock is not just a product on shelves or material in transit.
 It is working capital.
 It is deferred flexibility.
-It is cash the business chose to convert into buffer, availability, or uncertainty insurance.
+It is cash that the business chose to convert into buffer, availability, or uncertainty insurance.
 Sometimes that trade-off is smart.
 Sometimes it is simply inherited behavior.

 Leaders sometimes treat inventory as a warehouse issue.
 In practice, it reflects decisions made across the business.
 Weak demand forecasting, broad SKU proliferation, inconsistent service promises, poor supplier visibility, and slow commercial decisions all push organizations to hold extra stock.
 Inventory rises because the business lacks confidence somewhere else.